Atlantic City catboat: Design

-The Atlantic City is a recreational keelboat, built predominantly of solid laminate fabmat (stitched fiberglass fabric), with wood trim.
-It is a gaff rigged catboat with wooden spars.
-The hull has a plumb stem, an angled transom, a shallow-draft, transom-hung rudder controlled by a tiller or optional wheel and a retractable centerboard.
+The Atlantic City is a recreational sailboat, built predominantly of solid laminate fabmat (stitched fiberglass fabric), with wood trim.
+It is a gaff rigged catboat with aluminum spars.
+The hull has a plumb stem, an angled transom, a shallow-draft, transom-hung rudder controlled by a tiller or optional wheel and a retractable weighted centerboard.
 It displaces 8000 lb and carries 2200 lb of ballast.

 The boat has a draft of 5.00 ft with the centerboard extended and 2.00 ft with it retracted.

 The boat is fitted with a German BMW diesel engine of 12 hp for docking and maneuvering.
 The fresh water tank has a capacity of 25 u.s.gal.

 The design has sleeping accommodation for six people, consisting of a convertible aft dinette area double berth and two forward cabin settees with pilot berths above them.
 It has an optional galley on the port side just forward of the companionway ladder.
-The galley is "L"-shaped and is equipped with a two-burner stove.
+The galley is L-shaped and is equipped with a two-burner stove.
 A navigation station and a fireplace were also factory options.
 The head is located in the forepeak.
 The cabin has 6.17 ft of headroom.

 For sailing the design is equipped with mainsail hoops in place of more conventional cars.

-Operational history

 In a 1994 review Richard Sherwood described the design as a classic catboat.